Grove, New York

-Grove is a town in Allegany County, New York, United States.
+Grove is a small town in Allegany County, New York, United States covering 35 square miles.
 The population was 497 at the 2020 census.
-Grove is in the northeast part of Allegany County, northwest of Hornell.
+Grove is in the northeast part of Allegany County, northwest of Hornell and is recognized for the Swain Resort which is one of the largest ski resorts in western New York.

 History

-The town of Grove was established in 1827 as "Church Tract" from the town of Nunda in Livingston County.
-The town assumed its current name in 1828, possibly based on the large number of trees in the town.
+The town of Grove was Formed from Wyoming County on March 8, 1827 as "Church Tract" from the town of Nunda in Livingston County.
+When first settled it was called Brewer’s Corners in 1823, Then later called Swainsville in honor of an early settler named Samuel Swain.
+The town assumed its current name on April 16, 1838, possibly based on the large number of trees in the town.
 Grove lost its western territory to form the newer town of Granger in 1838.

 Past residents of note

 Frederick Decker, the "Ossian Giant", was a resident known for his great size (7 feet, six inches, 385 pounds).
 He was born in Geneseo in 1836 and exhibited himself across the country before settling down in Grove where he died and was buried in 1886.

 Geography

 According to the United States Census Bureau, the town has a total area of 87.3 km2, of which 86.4 km2 is land and 0.9 km2, or 1.00%, is water.

 New York State Route 70 passes across the northeast part of the town.

 Canaseraga Creek flows out of The Swamp (or the Swain Swamp if you are not from Swain) towards Canaseraga.